theory/pgenv/README.md

 The pgenv commands are:
-    use        Set and start the current PostgreSQL version clear      Stop and unset the current PostgreSQL version start      Start the current PostgreSQL server
+    use        Set and start the current PostgreSQL version start      Start the current PostgreSQL server
     stop       Stop the current PostgreSQL server
     restart    Restart the current PostgreSQL server
+    switch     Set the current PostgreSQL version
-    build      Build a specific version of PostgreSQL rebuild    Re-build a specific version of PostgreSQL remove     Remove a specific version of PostgreSQL
+    clear      Stop and unset the current PostgreSQL version build      Build a specific version of PostgreSQL rebuild    Re-build a specific version of PostgreSQL remove     Remove a specific version of PostgreSQL